szalaymate/bear/README.md

 Errors are signaled as `Either` with some message included as an alternative.
 A `ResponseEntity` is created as a result, based on the value of `Either`.

+At each step in the flow, error is propagated with some additional message.
+This is not possible using null object, `null` or `Optional`, since they're not able to hold that information.

+### Using exception

+Class: `BearWithException`
+Endpoint: `/bear-with-exception/{head}/{body}/{leg}`

+Exceptions are propagated as they are - as `NoSuchFileException`s.
+All of them are handled by SpringBoot, except that the image loading business logic in `readMember` uses them to load image from where it is possible.

+### Using

+Class: `BearWithCustomException`
+Endpoint: `/bear-with-custom-exception/{head}/{body}/{leg}`

+A custom exception, `NoSuchBearException` is propagated.
+Handled specially by SpringBoot, except that the image loading business logic in `readMember` uses them to load image from where it is possible.

+At each step in the flow, error is propagated with some additional message.
+This is also possible using `NoSuchFileException`.

+Since this custom exception is a `RuntimeException`, it does not appear in the signature of methods.